 The fact is: whether it is fashion, film, interiors, graphics, architecture, or industrial design– design affects everyone.

-Check your lumpy cerulean sweater at the door.Miranda Priestly in The Devil Wears Prada: This STUFF?
+So with all of that being said, check your lumpy cerulean sweater at the door, and you can watch or read this epic cerulean sweater monologue below.Miranda Priestly: This... stuff?
 Oh, okay.
-I see.
-You think this has nothing to do with you.
+I see, you think this has nothing to do with you.
 Click To Tweet

 The Devil Wears Prada Monologue Transcript

 Miranda Priestly: Where are the belts for this dress?
 Why is no one ready?